bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/PCB-files/V0.9/README.md

 ## Instructions for use
 [Instructions for use](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/PCB-files/V0.9/EMS%20bus%20interface%20board%20manual%20V0.9.pdf) as added to the shipment of the fully populated boards.

-## Board design
-The board is double sided but all components are only on the top side.
-The bottom side of the board has a ground shield.
-The earliest version of the board did not have it.
-There is now a huge reduction in noise.<br>
-The board has 5 unnamed holes you can use for mounting.
-They are not attached to anything.<BR>

 ## Components
 I have almost all components in a nice [Reichelt shopping list](https://www.reichelt.de/my/1489718).